dcrommie/walbrook/education/investment-profile.md

 The primary investment objective captures a preliminary understanding of your intentions and goals for your wealth and may differ between different elements, e.g. retirement savings and non-retirement savings.

-#### Capital preservation
+### Capital preservation

-You want to preserve your capital with the least possible potential risk.
+You want to preserve your capital with the least possible risk and high liquidity.
+You recognise that this offers minimal growth potential.

-#### Balanced growth
+### Balanced growth

 You want to achieve regular income from interest and dividend earnings, which may be reinvested, and generate modest capital growth.
+You prefer medium-risk investments, recognising that there may be limited growth potential, and you are willing to accept some risk of capital loss.

-#### Dynamic Growth
+### Dynamic Growth

 You want to grow the value of your investments and accumulate wealth over time through price appreciation.
+You prefer medium to high-risk investments, recognising that the potential to accumulate wealth is much greater.
+You are willing to accept more risk, short term loss of a higher magnitude and greater variance in annual returns to achieve above-average growth.

 ## Risk Profile